Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    :escape: \

    "all_awardings","unknown array",""
-   "approved_at_utc","integer?","Unix time when the comment was approved. `null` if not approved."
+   "approved_at_utc","integer?","Unix time when the comment was approved. `null` if not approved or the current user is not a moderator of the subreddit."
-   "approved_by","string?","The name of the redditor who approved this post.[needs checking]" "archived","boolean","Whether the post is archived.
+   "approved_by","string?","The name of the redditor who approved this post. `null` if not approved or the current user is not a moderator of the subreddit."
+   "archived","boolean","Whether the post is archived.
 Archived posts cannot be commented on, but the author can still edit the OP."
    "associated_award","unknown?",""
    "author","string","The redditor name.
 Possibly `[removed]` if the post was removed by a mod,